Fruitvale Road railway station

-Fruitvale Road railway station is on the Western Line of the Auckland railway network.
+Fruitvale Road railway station is on the East West and Onehunga West Lines of the Auckland railway network.
 It is near local schools, including two major high schools.

 The station was opened on 28 September 1953.

 In 2006–2007, the station was closed over summer to be upgraded, and lengthened for 6-car trains.

 The station is known as the final confirmed place of missing French teenager Eloi Rolland, who went missing from Piha on 7 March 2020.

 Station name

 It is named after a nearby road.
 The road is not very well known, thus new passengers will most likely have no idea which suburb this station serves.
 It has been proposed to rename it 'Kelston' since it is in that suburb.
 It is quite close to Kelston Shopping Centre, Kelston Girls' College and Kelston Deaf Education Centre.

 Services

-Western Line suburban train services, between Swanson and Britomart, are provided by Auckland One Rail on behalf of Auckland Transport.
+East West and Onehunga West Line suburban train services are provided by Auckland One Rail on behalf of Auckland Transport.